SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 Two of these development approaches are:

-- The Code First Approach (write code and test code)
+- The Code First Approach (write code then test code)
 - Test First Approach (Test-Driven-Development)

 Both of these approaches are good, but they are used in different cases.